Indiana Jones and the Dial of Destiny: Plot

-Towards the end of World War II, Nazis capture Indiana Jones and Oxford archaeologist Basil Shaw as they attempt to retrieve the Lance of Longinus from a castle in the French Alps.
-Astrophysicist Jürgen Voller informs his superiors the Lance is fake, but he has found half of Archimedes' Dial, an Antikythera mechanism built by the ancient Syracusan mathematician Archimedes which reveals time fissures, thereby allowing for possible time travel.
+Towards the end of World War II, Nazis capture Indiana Jones and Oxford archaeologist Basil Shaw as they attempt to retrieve the Spear of Longinus from a castle in the French Alps.
+Astrophysicist Jürgen Voller informs his superiors the Lance is fake, but he has found half of Archimedes' Dial, the Antikythera mechanism built by the ancient Syracusan mathematician Archimedes which reveals time fissures, thereby allowing for possible time travel.
 Jones escapes onto a Berlin-bound train filled with looted antiquities and frees Basil.
-He obtains the Dial piece, and they escape just before Allied forces derail the train.
+He obtains the Dial piece, and they escape just before Allied warplanes derail the train.

-In 1969, Jones, who is retiring from Hunter College in NYC, has been separated from his wife Marion Ravenwood since their son Mutt's death in Vietnam.
+In 1969, twelve years after his adventure in Peru, (Note: As depicted in Indiana Jones and the Kingdom of the Crystal Skull (2008)) Jones, who is retiring from Hunter College in New York City, has been separated from his wife Marion Ravenwood since their son Mutt's death in Vietnam.
 Jones' goddaughter, archaeologist Helena Shaw, unexpectedly visits and wants to research the Dial.
 Jones warns that her late father Basil became obsessed with studying it before relinquishing it to Jones to destroy, which he never did.

-As Jones and Helena retrieve the Dial half from the college archives, Voller's accomplices attack them.
+After Jones and Helena retrieve the Dial half from the college archives, Voller's accomplices attack them.
 The CIA assists Voller, now working for NASA as "Dr. Schmidt".
 Helena, revealed as an antiquities smuggler, absconds with the Dial to auction it on the black market.
 Jones is framed for two colleagues' murders, forcing him to escape through the Apollo 11 moon landing parade, then an anti-war protest.

 Jones seeks out his old friend Sallah, now a New York cab driver, who helps him flee the country after surmising that Helena will likely sell the Dial in Tangier.
 There, Jones disrupts Helena's illegal private auction, but Voller and his henchmen arrive and steal the artifact.
 Jones, Helena, and her teenage accomplice Teddy Kumar chase them through the streets in a tuk-tuk.
 The CIA intercepts Voller after the U.S. government disavows him for going rogue, but he and his cohorts murder the agents and steal the CIA helicopter.